Skip to content

 wethenew shoe website example

-Wethenew gives you a lot of sneakers to flip through, with three carousels on the home page.
+Wethenew offers many sneakers to flip through, with three carousels on the home page.
 Luckily, they use enough white space to keep the experience pleasant.

 The header has a hamburger menu icon and a large search bar.
 But the footer is widget-rich, including Trustpilot reviews, newsletter subscription, social icons and multiple links.